aclu-national/nuxt2-starter-template/README.md

 ### Steps for creating a new project based on this `nuxt-starter-template`:

-1. Initiate the vue project using this template:
+1. Initiate the Nuxt project using this template:

 ``` bash
 $ vue init aclu-national/nuxt-starter-template my-project